In this useful overview, we will explain how to understand the results of your Google My Business Audit report.

 Here is a summary of each area:

-How customers search for your business: This section shows how many customers found you in a ‘Direct’ search (they searched for your business name or address) versus a ‘Discovery’ search (they searched for a category, product or service that you offer, and your listing appeared).
+How customers search for your business: This section shows how many customers found you in a ‘Direct’ search (they searched for your business name or address) versus a ‘Discovery’ search (they searched for a category, product or service that you offer, and your profile appeared).

 For example, if you manage an Italian restaurant called ‘Italy’s Best’, a customer might find you via a Direct search by searching for ‘Italy’s Best restaurant’ on Google Maps.
 The same customer might find you via a Discovery search by looking for ‘Italian dinner nearby’ on Google Search.
 Clicking on the chart lets you see the percentage of all customers who found you via each method.

 Where customers view your business on Google: This section shows how many customers discovered you via a Google Search or Google Maps.
-Next to ‘Listing on Search’ and ‘Listing on Maps’, you can see the number of views your listing received from each product, during the timeframe that you’ve selected (‘Views’ are like ‘impressions’ on other analytics platforms).
+Next to ‘Listing on Search’ and ‘Listing on Maps’, you can see the number of views your profile received from each product, during the timeframe that you’ve selected (‘Views’ are like ‘impressions’ on other analytics platforms).

 To see how many people found you on a particular product on a particular day, place your cursor over the appropriate segment of the graph for your desired day.